Ark-Repoleved/BDroid_X/README.md

 **Manage and install your Brown Dust 2 mods directly on your phone.
 No PC required.**

-This tool simplifies the process of modding the Android version of Brown Dust 2.
-It handles unpacking, resource conversion, and repacking on your device, allowing you to focus on playing the game.

 ---

 ## ✨ Key Features